AgathiyanChe/Basics-BigData/Readme.md

 # Notes
-These notes try to show the most useful command lines that I use in my daily work with Hadoop environment.
+These notes try to show the most basic command lines that I use in my daily work with Hadoop environment.

 **Table of Content**